dakbill/sms/README.md

 The administrator can perform the following tasks:

 * Enroll a new student.
+* Enroll a teacher.
+* Send Notices
-*
+* View Student Statistics.

 ## Accountant
-The accountant can perform the following tasks:

-*
-*

 ## Student
 The student can perform the following tasks: